 Lesson #3: Kids Don’t Really Know Who They Are.

-Lesson #6: You Need to Know Which Game You’re Playing.
+Lesson #6: You Always Need To Know Which Game You’re Playing.

 This was the hardest part for me to accept.
 On my first day as a coach, I learned about a new concept I’d never heard of before: “a parent tunnel.”
 What’s that?
-Apparently, it’s where all the adults watching the game come onto the field and stand in a line and hold their hands up like a tunnel, and just like playing “London Bridge is Falling Down,” the kids run through it, but instead of singing, we hoot and holler and say “Hooray, good job!”
+Apparently, it’s where all the adults watching the game come onto the field and stand in a line and hold their hands up like a tunnel, and just like playing “London Bridge is Falling Down,” the kids run through it, but instead of singing, we hoot and holler and say “good job.”
 I may have seen people do something like at one point in my life, but I didn’t know it was called “a tunnel,” and I had no idea kids cared about it.
-At the end of practices, one of the kids asked me “When can we do the tunnel?”
+At the end of practices, one of the kids asked me “when can we do the tunnel.”
 I just blinked.
-“Do the tunnel?
-What’s that?”
+“Do the tunnel?”
+What’s that?
 Some parents told me “Well, the LAST coach let us make a tunnel and the kids would run through it.”
 I had no interest in this and thought it was very silly.
 But when the player who first mentioned it to me started crying, I rounded up the parents and said “Okay, we’re going to do a tunnel!
-Let’s go!” and pretended I cared about this stupid gesture that has nothing to do with baseball.
+Let’s go!” and pretended I actually cared about this very silly gesture that has nothing to do with baseball.
 What is this all about?
-And who cares, anyway?
+And who cares?
 I was already peeved that I had to be the coach since none of the other parents would step up, so I especially resented being compared to the “other coach” from before.
 Where was your perfect OLD coach now, huh?
 That’s not my coaching style.
 I don’t like tunnels.

 Alas… over time I accepted that the kids might care a little bit about sports, and they might even care a little bit about baseball.
 But what they care most about is dressing up in a uniform, going out on the field and making their dads, and moms, and grandparents proud.
 I learned that “the tunnel” is more accurately called “the tunnel of affirmation.”
 The kids want to feel loved.
 They want to be cheered for.
 They want to be affirmed.
 I learned to embrace the tunnel.
 I got over my resentment towards the old coach.
 I still don’t like doing the tunnel, but I do like what it stands for.
 Coach Ron believes in that.